EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ![Pidgeotto APB origin](media/pidgeotto-apb-origin.gif)

-**Actor Presentation Bounds (APB)** is BC's renderer-neutral language for understanding the Pokémon currently being presented.
+**Adaptive Presentation Bounds (APB)** is BC's renderer-neutral language for understanding the Pokémon currently being presented.

 Instead of assuming every actor occupies the same volume, compatible adapters can describe facts such as visible top/bottom, visual centre, presented height, elevation and breadth.
 Each authored camera shot then decides how much of that information it should consume.